Online Registration is Closed

 Are CEUs offered for attending the conference?

 Yes!
-Participants can receive social worker, LPC, and LMFT CEUs.
-Check back soon for the number of hours.
+Participants can receive five hours of social worker, LPC, and LMFT CEUs.

 What’s included with registration?